-Amortizable intangible assets include fees necessary to secure various patents and licenses, including Band-Lok, the value of internally developed software, customer relationships, and non-competition agreements related to the acquisition of Orthex, and customer relationships and non-competition agreements related to the acquisitions of Telos and ApiFix.
+Amortizable intangible assets include fees necessary to secure various patents and licenses (including those acquired in the Band-Lok and MD Ortho transactions), the value of internally developed software (including by Orthex), and the value of acquired customer relationships and non-competition agreements (including in the Orthex, Telos, ApiFix and MD Ortho transactions, as applicable).
 Amortization is calculated on a straight-line basis over the estimated useful life of the asset.
 Amortization for patents and licenses commences at the time of patent approval, and for licenses upon market launch, respectively.
 Amortization for assets acquired commences upon acquisition.
 Intangible assets are amortized over a 3 to 20 year period.